 Optimizing Women’s Sexual Health

 Sex is very beneficial to our health.
-It activates various neurotransmitters that impact not only our brains but several other organs in our bodies.
-Everyday women wake up and hop on an emotional, hormonal, physical and mental rollercoaster ride that they did not volunteer for.
-Sex should be a place where women experience pure pleasure, fun, closeness, creativity, intimacy and fantasy.
-But for many women, that is not the case and there are a host of reasons why.
+It activates various neurotransmitters that impact our brains and several other organs in our bodies.
+Every day, midlife women wake up and hop on an emotional, hormonal, physical, and mental rollercoaster ride that they did not volunteer for.
+Sex should be a place where women experience pure pleasure, fun, closeness, creativity, intimacy, fantasy, and orgasms.
+But for many women, that is not the case and there are reasons why.
 Outside of the many cases of sexual and emotional abuse, which is not the basis for this piece, there are various modalities available to women to optimize their overall health and wellness that will have a positive impact on their sexuality.

 Benefits of sex for women include: